lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 **.green[Recommendations]**

--   Put all your tenant anotated queries in a single place.
+-   Bookmark all your tenant anotated queries.
 -   Unit test each one of them, and make the test suite fail if any query is untested.

 --